See how the tax bill affects your paycheck

 - As tax filer income goes up, the bill's benefits also tend to increase

-The results are grouped by demographic -- not a reflection of any one tax return.
-The state level estimates are just that -- estimates, based on Census data.
+Footnote: The results are grouped by demographic -- not a reflection of any one tax return.
+The state and local taxes estimates are just that -- estimates, based on IRS data.
 But what is revealed are the broad contours of a bill that creates clear winners and losers, especially across the income spectrum.

-Generally speaking, the higher your income the more you're likely to benefit.
-At the same time, the bill is more likely to reduce the after-tax income of filers at the lower and upper extremes of the income spectrum.
-The doubling of the standard deduction will mean far fewer filers at all income levels will itemize their deductions.

-Another takeaway: Those claiming a child tax credit for dependents are more likely to be winners in the bill.
-Much of the benefit to middle income earners comes from the doubling of the child tax credit and the standard deduction.
-The Senate bill -- like the House bill -- would also make the child tax credit available to higher earners..

-In general, higher earners fare better than lower earners.
-But among higher earners, how they fare depends on whether they are single or joint filers and whether they have children.
-Due mainly to the loss of the SALT deduction for income taxes and the fact that the Senate bill preserves the AMT, in many states very high-income single filers fare worse under the bill after a few years.
-But the vast majority of filers making more than $500,000 are joint filters, and they tend to do much better than lower earners.

-The timeframe when considering the bill's impact on your paycheck makes a big difference in what you find.
-After 2025, when many of the individual tax cuts in the Senate version are rolled back, nearly everyone fares much worse.
-(The House version makes its individual tax cuts permanent.)

-This analysis comes with some big caveats: For better or worse, we don't try to show the results of "macroeconomic effects" -- things like whether workers' wages will increase because corporate taxes are cut (supporters of the bill promise they will), or how increased government debt will spur changes to interest rates.
-We just show what will happen once you go to file your taxes.
+This analysis comes with some big caveats: For better or worse, we don't try to show the results of "macroeconomic effects" -- things like whether workers' wages will increase because corporate taxes are cut (supporters of the bill promise they will, but others are skeptical), or how increased government debt will spur changes to interest rates.
+We just show, generally, what could happen once you go to file your taxes.

-State-by-state differences in the calculator above are explained by several factors.
-Primarily, the bill takes away the deduction for most state and local taxes, which vary greatly by state.
-States that have high state and local income taxes, like New York or New Jersey, fare worse in the bill than states like Montana or Florida, where they are much lower, or zero.
-In our analysis, we have grouped states together if they have similar tax characteristics.
-So results for states with similar levels of state and local income and sales taxes are the same.
+State differences in the calculator above are explained by several factors.
+Primarily, the bill lowers the maximum deduction for state and local taxes (SALT), which vary greatly by state.
+States that have high SALT, like New York or New Jersey, fare worse in the bill than states like Montana or Florida, where they are much lower, or zero.
+In our analysis, the option to indicate that the filer has high state and local taxes can be chosen by anyone, regardless of where they live, but is most applicable to those in states with high SALT.

-The Senate bill has key differences from the bill the House passed, including the number of tax brackets and which deductions would be repealed.
-See CNN's full breakdown of the differences between the House and Senate bills.
+The conference committee bill that Congress passed has key differences with past bills.
+See CNN's full breakdown of the differences between the bills Republicans in the chambers of Congress debated.

 Technical notes: